adku1173/acoupipe/README.rst

 Dependencies
 ------------
-This package works with Python 3.6-3.8 and depends on:
+This package works with Python 3.7 or 3.8 and depends on:

 * Acoular_
 * Ray_